 Smothered Southern Turnips: (I never liked turnips until I had them cooked like this in a little restaurant in the mountains of Tennessee.
 They were cooked on the sweet side, and I’ve loved them ever since!)

 2 T. Olive Oil or Bacon Drippings (adds more flavor)

 1/2 C. chopped yellow onion

 Salt & Pepper

-Wash and trim Turnips and peel.
+Wash and trim turnips and peel.
 In a thick-bottomed skillet add oil or bacon drippings.
 Add onions and cook over low-med heat till tender.
 Meanwhile, chop turnips in medium-sized pieces.
 Add to onions.
 Season with salt and pepper.
-Add sweetener and stir in water.
+Add sugar and stir in water.
 Cover and cook on low heat till fork tender and translucent.
-Don’t let them dry out; add a little more water if necessary so that they stay very moist.
+Don’t let them dry out; add a little more water as needed so that they stay very moist.
 (Some turnips are stronger-tasting than others and may need extra sweetener) Adjust seasonings as necessary, if desired, and serve.